 In an effort to support people, Farah brought her in-person meditation workshops online via a new virtual mindfulness collective for all.

 “I wanted to create a safe space for people and bring them together so people wouldn't feel alone, so I decided to run a Be Kalm Mindfulness Circle on Zoom.
-People will join by reaching out through Instagram at @bekalmmind and signing up.
-Every Thursday at 12pm PST, they come to the mindfulness circles to share their thoughts and feelings, and to learn how to observe their thoughts and emotions through guided meditation.”
+People can join through the social handle @bekalmmind or by signing up online.
+Offered daily, they come to mindfulness circles to share their thoughts and feelings, and to learn how to observe their thoughts and emotions."

 What started as an open invite to her network in Canada soon evolved into a global community.